ocodo/.doom.d/ocodo-handy-functions.md

 ### get-position-of-nearest-regexp-match

-Get the position of nearest REGEXP match.
+Get the position of nearest `regexp` match.

-optional ARG when less than zero, default to the before match when matches are equidistant from the current point.
+optional `arg` when less than zero, default to the before match when matches are equidistant from the current point.

 ```lisp